-Reclamation will determine the final amount of funding available for award under this FOA once final FY 2020 appropriations have been made.
-Information about FY 2021 funding will be provided when appropriations information is available.
+Reclamation will determine the final amount of funding available for award under this FOA once final FY 2021 appropriations have been made.
 The amount of funding available for awards under this FOA will depend on the demand for funding under this and other elements of the Native American Affairs TAP.

-Budgetary constraints limit the number of projects that may be funded each year.
-It is anticipated that \$1.0 million will be available in FY 2020 and FY 2021.
+Budgetary constraints limit the number of projects that may be funded.
+It is anticipated that \$1.0 million will be available in FY 2021.